-As a result of reduced liquidity, we continue to focus on the origination of SBA 7(a) Program loans which require less capital due to the ability to sell the government guaranteed portion of such loans.
-We utilize the SBA 7(a) Program to originate small business loans and then sell the government guaranteed portion to investors.
+As a result of liquidity issues, we continue to focus on the origination of SBA 7(a) Program loans which require less capital due to the ability to sell the government guaranteed portion of such loans.
+We utilize the SBA 7(a) Program to originate small business loans, primarily secured by real estate, and then sell the government guaranteed portion to investors.

-The American Recovery and Reinvestment Act (the "Stimulus Bill"), passed in February 2009, contained provisions that benefitted the SBA which we believe had a positive impact on our lending operations.
+The American Recovery and Reinvestment Act (the "Stimulus Bill"), passed in February 2009, contained provisions that benefitted the SBA which had a positive impact on our lending operations.
 The Stimulus Bill provided the SBA with temporary funding to eliminate fees on SBA 7(a) Program loans and provided increased SBA guarantee percentages on SBA 7(a) Program loans of up to 90% for certain loans during periods of time all of which ended before May 31, 2010.
-There is currently legislation being reviewed by Congress that contains provisions to allow the SBA to support larger loans and provide more financing options to a larger segment of small businesses including (1) increasing the 7(a) loan limit from \$2 million to \$5 million, (2) allowing the 504 loan program to refinance short-term commercial real estate debt into long-term, fixed-rate loans and (3) extending the authorization to provide 90% guarantees on 7(a) loans and fee elimination for borrowers on 7(a) and 504 loans through December 31, 2010.
-We believe that we would benefit from the increase in 7(a) loan limits, extension of 90% guarantees on 7(a) loans and fee elimination for borrowers on 7(a) loans.
+Legislation was passed in September 2010 that contains provisions to allow the SBA to support larger loans and provide more financing options to a larger segment of small businesses including (1) permanently increasing the 7(a) loan limit from \$2 million to \$5 million, (2) permanently allowing the 504 loan program to refinance short-term commercial real estate debt into long-term, fixed-rate loans and (3) extending the authorization to provide 90% guarantees on 7(a) loans and fee elimination for borrowers on 7(a) and 504 loans through the earlier of December 31, 2010 or once appropriated funds have been fully utilized.
+We believe that we will benefit from the increase in 7(a) loan limits, extension of 90% guarantees on 7(a) loans and fee elimination for borrowers on 7(a) loans.
 We are not currently utilizing the 504 program due to our limited liquidity.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Act"), passed in July 2010, provides new regulations and oversight of the financial services industry.
-We do not believe that this Act will have a material impact on us.
+While all provisions of this Act have not been finalized for implementation, we do not believe that this Act will have a material impact on us.